roccobalocco/AvodingTrafficFines/Notes/Relation.md

-Pietro Masolini  - 2023/2024 - University of Milan - Computer Science
+Pietro Masolini  - 2023/2024 - University of Milan - Computer Science - Business Information Systems

 <hr>
 # Road Traffic Fine Analysis

 ## Introduction:

-The project aim to exploits process mining techniques to improve the management of road traffic  fines process.

-To start we analyze the event logs collected by the police information system, in order to understand the statistical properties that distinguish cases.

-The main goal is discover how the process is from event logs to then identify an optimal process on how the process ought to be.
+The aim of this project is to leverage process mining techniques to enhance the management of road traffic fines (RTF).
+We start by analyzing the event logs collected by the police information system to understand the statistical properties that distinguish cases.
+The primary objective is to map out the process from the event logs and identify an optimal process.

+## Data Presentation:

+### Application Area

+This case study focuses on the management and optimization of road traffic fines (RTF) through the application of process mining techniques.
+The primary objective is to analyze the existing process of handling traffic fines, identify inefficiencies, and propose improvements to enhance overall process performance.
+The application area encompasses the end-to-end lifecycle of traffic fine management, starting from the issuance of fines to their eventual resolution through payment, appeal, or credit collection.

+### Actors

+The key actors involved in the road traffic fine management process include:

+1. **Traffic Police Officers**: Responsible for issuing fines to violators based on traffic infractions.
+2. **Administrative Staff**: Handle the processing, recording, and administrative follow-up of the fines.
+3. **Violators**: Individuals who receive fines and are required to respond through payment, appeal, or other actions.
+4. **Credit Collection Agencies**: Engage in the collection of unpaid fines that are sent for credit collection.
+5. **Judicial Authorities**: Oversee the appeal process when violators contest fines.
+6. **Prefecture**: Administrative body that handles appeals and other legal processes related to traffic fines.

+### Dataset Available

+The dataset used in this analysis is derived from event logs recorded by the police information system.
+These logs capture detailed records of the various activities and transitions that occur within the traffic fine management process.
+The dataset is provided in the XES (eXtensible Event Stream) format, a standard format for event logs in process mining.

+### Dataset Characteristics

+- **Event Logs**: Each log entry corresponds to a specific activity related to a traffic fine case, including timestamps, activity names, case identifiers, and other relevant attributes.
+- **Number of Traces**: 150,370 traces are recorded, representing individual cases of traffic fines.
+- **Number of Events**: 561,470 events are captured, detailing each step taken in the process.
+- **Events per Trace**: On average, there are 3.734 events per trace, with a minimum of 2 and a maximum of 20 events per trace.

+### Attributes

+The dataset includes various attributes to support the analysis:

+- **Activities**: Key activities captured in the dataset include "Create Fine," "Send Fine," "Payment," "Send for Credit Collection," "Send Appeal to Prefecture," among others.
+- **Start and End Activities**: The process typically starts with the "Create Fine" activity and can end with several activities such as "Payment," "Send for Credit Collection," or "Send Appeal to Prefecture."
+- **Timestamps**: Each event includes a timestamp to track the chronological order and duration of activities.
+- **Attributes**: Additional attributes in the dataset include the fine amount, dismissal status, and duration of each case from start to end.

+### Peculiarities

+The dataset presents several peculiarities that are critical for the analysis:

+1. **Variability in Process Paths**: The process exhibits a high degree of variability, with multiple potential paths from the  creation of a fine to its resolution.
+This variability is driven by factors such as the violator's response (payment, appeal, or non-compliance) and the administrative actions taken by the authorities.
+2. **Bottlenecks and Delays**: Certain activities, particularly those involving credit collection and appeals, exhibit significant delays and bottlenecks.
+These delays impact the overall efficiency of the process and are key areas for potential optimization.
+3. **Checkpoint Activities**: Activities such as "Send Fine" serve as transitional checkpoints rather than true endpoints.
+These activities often precede critical actions like payment or credit collection, indicating their role in the intermediate stages of the process.
+4. **Process Compliance**: Analyzing the compliance of actual event logs with the theoretical process model reveals deviations and non-conformances.
+Understanding these deviations helps in identifying areas where the actual process diverges from the intended workflow.

 ## Data collection:

-I started the project importing the `xes` file and converting it into a pandas dataframe using the `pm4py` library:
+The project begins with importing the XES file and converting it into a pandas DataFrame using the pm4py library.
+This transformation allows for more straightforward analysis and manipulation.

 ```python
 original_event_log = pm4py.read_xes("../Assets/Road_Traffic_Fine_Management_Process.xes")